3and4/Leither/doc/GongShi-en.md

 **Transfer between users**
 The transaction between two users concerns only themselves.
 After the transaction is confirmed, information signed by both users will be sent to the parent nodes of the users on their SMT respectively.
 Each parent node will record the changes in its own branch and broadcast the information among backup bookkeepers in the same level.
 After time sequence increments (in less than 1s), transaction data becomes read only.
 Bookkeepers begin to check the branch bottom up and summarize branch information to generate synopsis.
 The chief bookkeeper summarizes overall information, generates synopsis for the SMT, and broadcasts top down to everyone below.

-Both parties of a transaction record time sequence, synopsis of each level and its own account information, and finally transaction is committed for good.
+Traders of a transaction record time sequence, synopsis of each level and its own account information, and finally transaction is committed for good.
 One transaction waits at most 2 pulse cycles (2s).

 **Dispute Handling**
 Every transaction must have sufficient security deposit and enough time for other nodes to verify it.
 Transaction will be processed by multiple nodes simultaneously.
 Bookkeeper and backup bookkeeper are randomly selected to avoid collusion.
 If any node disputes the transaction, dispute resolution procedure kicks in.
 During the procedure, all relevant funds are frozen.